reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   long applyAsLong(T t, U u);
 }
 ```
-**This is the long-producing primitive specialization for `BiFunction`.** This is a functional interface whose functional method is `applyAsLong(Object, Object)`.
+The `BiFunction` interface represents a function that accepts two arguments and produces a `long` result.
+It has a functional method called `applyAsLong()` that takes two input parameters and returns a `long` value.

-Let's see example of `ToLongBiFunction`:
+Let's check out an example of the `ToLongBiFunction`:
 ```java
 @Test
 void toLongBiFunction() {